‘Not smart’: Amazon execs, in leaked memo, sought to tar fired employee who organized coronavirus walkout

-As Amazon grapples with coronavirus infections spreading across at least 30 of its fulfillment centers, senior leaders sought to discredit the organizer of a walkout in New York this week, according to an internal memo.
+As Amazon grapples with coronavirus infections among workers at growing number of its U.S. facilities, senior leaders sought to discredit the organizer of a walkout in New York this week, according to an internal memo.

 Amazon general counsel David Zapolsky, in notes from a meeting of top executives circulated within the company and leaked to VICE News, called walkout organizer Chris Smalls — who was fired earlier this week — “not smart, or articulate, and to the extent the press wants to focus on us versus him, we will be in a much stronger PR position than simply explaining for the umpteenth time how we’re trying to protect workers.”

-The VICE News story also includes a statement from Zapolsky, an Amazon employee for more than 20 years and a member of Jeff Bezos’ senior leadership team, describing his comments in the meeting notes as “personal and emotional” and driven by frustration at Smalls.
+Zapolsky, an Amazon employee for more than 20 years and a member of Jeff Bezos’ senior leadership team, said in a statement released by Amazon that his comments were “personal and emotional” and driven by frustration at Smalls.
 Amazon said Smalls was fired for failing to quarantine himself after being exposed to another employee with COVID-19, among other violations.
-“I let my emotions draft my words and get the better of me,” Zapolsky said in a statement to VICE News.
+“I let my emotions draft my words and get the better of me,” Zapolsky said.

-Amazon did not immediately respond to a request for comment on the memo.

 Smalls himself and union leaders have called his firing retaliation for raising concerns and helping organize worker protests of Amazon’s policies and practices in response to the coronavirus pandemic.
 New York government officials have launched investigations.